IFAFMultiLA/knowledge-hub-learning-analytics/README.md

-To inspect the topwords together with their relative weights in topics, we provide word clouds with top 20 topic shaping words for each topic in Figure @ref(fig:figwc).
+To inspect the topwords together with their relative weights in topics, we provide word clouds with top 20 topic shaping words for each topic in the figure below.

 ![Wordclouds based on the word weights in the six keyword assisted
-topics: engagement, exploration, explanation, elaboration, evaluation, evolution, as well as three keywordless topics (from left to the right, from top to bottom).](paper_files/figure-markdown_github/figwc-1.png) The wordclouds in Figure @ref(fig:figwc) are based on the word weights in the six keyword assisted topics: engagement, exploration, explanation, elaboration, evaluation, evolution, as well as three keywordless topics (from left to the right, from top to bottom).
+topics: engagement, exploration, explanation, elaboration, evaluation, evolution, as well as three keywordless topics (from left to the right, from top to bottom).](paper_files/figure-markdown_github/figwc-1.png) The wordclouds are based on the word weights in the six keyword assisted topics: engagement, exploration, explanation, elaboration, evaluation, evolution, as well as three keywordless topics (from left to the right, from top to bottom).

-Figure @ref(fig:figprop) shows the dynamics of topic proportions summarized for the available publication years.
+The next figure shows the dynamics of topic proportions summarized for the available publication years.

 ![Proportion of of topics in the considered articles over publication